 I turn the mixer off when I add flour, then turn it on for a minute to evaluate how much more I need to add.
 I do this because I have four small children who like to help… and I like their fingers where they are – attached.
 You can leave it on while adding flour if you’re better at pouring flour than me, don’t have small helpers who like to touch things they shouldn’t, or if you’re okay with the possibility of having to clean up large amounts of flour scattered around your kitchen because it shot right back out of the top of the mixer.

 Let it knead for about 10 minutes with the lid on (for safety).
 Admit it – you’re glad for another break to check out more posts and pins.
 Oh – and be sure to pin this recipe!

-From here, there’s two different ways you can go to finish the bread: making bread ASAP or waiting for some extra flavor to develop.
+From here, there are two different ways you can go to finish the bread: making bread ASAP or waiting for some extra flavor to develop.
 Since both have the same cooking steps, we’ll cover how to get the extra flavor first.

-Option 1: I’m willing to wait a few minutes for perfect wheat bread that packs a punch to my tastebuds
+Option 1: I’m willing to wait a few minutes for a flavorful, perfect wheat bread that packs a punch to my tastebuds

 In other words, if you’ve got time (and planned ahead), this is the way to make bread.

 When I’ve got the time, I usually let mine rise in the cool storage room for about four hours.
 That’s about all my patience can handle because I want the bread ASAP.
 And, that’s generally long enough for the dough to double in size.

 If you’ve got more patience than me, you can let it sit in a cool area for up to a day.
 However, if you’re going to do that, use a much cooler environment, like your fridge.
 Otherwise, that dough will be invading your countertop – unless you launch a preemptive strike every four to six hours.